joescii/lift-ng/README.md

   });
 });
 ```

-Because the underlying Lift library does not currently support returning futures for AJAX calls (as of 2.5.1), we had to circumvent this limitation by utilizing comet.
-As a result, if you want to utilize futures in your angular app, we must be able to locate your app in the DOM.
-By default, we look for any elements containing the `ng-app` attribute.
-This can be overridden in the `Angular.init()` call via the `appSelector` property.
-This allows us to hook in to your app via comet and send messages asynchronously back to the lift-proxy service.

 ### Non-AJAX
 Sometimes the value you want to provide in a service is known at page load time and should not require a round trip back to the server.
 Typical examples of this are configuration settings, session values, etc.  To provide a value at page load time, just use `JsonObjFactory`'s `string`, `anyVal`, or `json` methods.